 Issuing involves a fee and also a contract, in which the issuer commits itself to put only accurate (authentic) data in the IRMA app of the right person.

 The IRMA software is deliberately open source.
 This means that the way that IRMA works can be inspected by anyone: the software is available online, see GitHub.
 This also means that people outside the foundation can contribute.
-Indeed, several other organisations are contributing software and designs to the IRMA ecosystem.
+Indeed, several other organizations are contributing software and designs to the IRMA ecosystem.
 Of course, you do have to know a bit about computer programs in order to really understand IRMA's software, but the principle is important: IRMA has no secrets and works in a transparent manner.
 This contributes to trust in IRMA.
 There are no uneasy discussions about hidden backdoors in IRMA, like for instance in 5G telecommunications.
 The Privacy by Design foundation is of the opinion that all software in infrastructure with a public role should be open source.

 Extensive background information about how IRMA works is described by the Privacy by Design foundation at this page.
 People who wish to understand the real technicalities can check out IRMA's documentation page and GitHub repository.